Dear Board of Directors:

 HMDA requires quarterly updates of the loan application register (LAR).
 Once final action is taken on a transaction, it must be appropriately recorded on a LAR within 30 days after the end of a calendar quarter.
 Credit unions should be able to produce a current LAR at the request of federal or state examiners.

-Following the end of a calendar year, a credit union must submit its LAR to the Federal Reserve Board processing center no later than March 1st using the following email address: mailto:email@example.com.
+Following the end of a calendar year, a credit union must submit its LAR to the Federal Reserve Board processing center no later than March 1st using the following email address: mailto:firstname.lastname@example.org.
 Internet e-mail is the preferred method for transmitting LAR information.
 Non-email transmissions may be delayed due to FRB security protocols.
-Acceptable transmission methods are listed at: http://www.ffiec.gov/hmda/contactNCUA.htm (opens new window)
+Acceptable transmission methods are listed at: (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)

 For 2004 HMDA data, all LARs must be submitted and received by the FRB no later than March 1, 2005.
 To ensure data can be successfully read by the FRB, a credit union should use the edit check feature contained in the HMDA data entry software prior to submitting transmission data.